sankarshanmukhopadhyay/Links/README.md

 At this point, Bob is somewhat intimidated by Carol's high prestige, but he has an incentive to contact her because he can see that she will definitely have the answer to his current, thorny, problem X.
 In the language of the 'Goals' section above, this is an example of a non-zero-sum transactional opportunity.
-It's also the reason that Bob reached-out through the [social search function](https://github.com/Inky-Tech-Pty-Ltd/Links/wiki/Search), where he discovered that his existing connection, Alice, was connected to his problem-solver, Carol.
+It's also the reason that Bob reached-out through the [search function in the social graph](https://github.com/Inky-Tech-Pty-Ltd/Links/wiki/Search) to find Carol.

 Bob has risk around the possibility that Carol's agent will block his approach; and even worse, a risk that it will publish the fact that the approach was blocked.
 These are the punishment strategies of the village.
 Bob needs to assess these risks in the light of his own prestige.